pressbooks/docs/_pages/macos.md

 composer standards
 ```

-### Asset Building
+### Asset Linting & Building

 We use [webpack][6] wrapped in [Laravel Mix][23] to build plugin assets (CSS and JavaScript) for Pressbooks.

-1. At the command prompt from the Pressbooks plugin directory, e.g. `~/Code/pressbooks-dev/site/web/app/plugins/pressbooks`, run `yarn` to install build dependencies.
+1. At the command prompt from the Pressbooks plugin directory, e.g. `~/Code/pressbooks-dev/site/web/app/plugins/pressbooks`, run `npm install` to install build tools.
+2. To lint your [Javascript](https://eslint.org) and [SCSS](https://stylelint.io) assets, run `npm run lint`.
-2. Then, run `yarn run build` or `yarn run build:production` to build your plugin assets (`yarn run build:production` will add a version hash to the asset manifest for browser cache busting).
+3. Then, run `npm run build` or `npm run build:production` to build your plugin assets (`npm run build:production` will add a version hash to the asset manifest for browser cache busting).

 ### Updating Plugins & Themes